Gintamumu/Colour_pattern_biogeography/README.md

 9. GLS (generalized least-squares) analysis
 10. Residual Map of Trait frequency between research and citizen datasets

-Most of core codes were contributed by Simon Martin.
+Most of the core codes were contributed by Simon Martin and part by Wanzhen Liu.